-Acceptable-level CLEP scores for the five general exams may be counted as equivalent to nine credits.
+Acceptable-level CLEP scores for the five general exams may be transferred.
 CLEP scores of an acceptable level for the subject matter examinations may be offered toward the minimum degree requirements by degree candidates.

 DEFENSE ACTIVITY FOR NON-TRADITIONAL EDUCATION SUPPORT